wmo-im/wis2box-training/documentation/docs/practical-sessions/automating-data-ingestion.en.md

 <img alt="data-mappings" src="../../assets/img/wis2box-data-mappings.png" width="800">

-When a file is uploaded to MinIO, the wis2box will match the file to a dataset when the filepath contains the dataset-id (metadata_id) and it will determine the data-plugins to use based on the file extension and file pattern defined in the dataset mappings.
+When a file is uploaded to MinIO, wis2box will match the file to a dataset when the filepath contains the dataset id (`metadata_id`) and it will determine the data plugins to use based on the file extension and file pattern defined in the dataset mappings.

 In the previous sessions, we triggered the data ingest workflow by using the wis2box command line functionality, which uploads data to the MinIO storage in the correct path.